Virginia Counseling Degrees & Licenses

 Regent University

 Regent University is one of the country’s top-ranking Christian universities.
-Founded by Pat Robertson, the school offers three counselor education programs: school counseling; clinical mental health counseling; and marriage, couple, and family counseling.
+The school, founded by Pat Robertson, offers four counselor education programs: school counseling, clinical mental health counseling, pastoral counseling, and marriage, couple, and family counseling.
+The pastoral counseling focus is only offered online, while the other three tracks can be completed online or on campus with residency.

-Each program is available on campus and as an online program with a residency requirement.
 Two weeklong residencies provide networking and mentoring opportunities for students.
-Waiving residency requirements will not be considered, but the requirements may be met online also.
+Waiving residency requirements will not be considered, but the requirements may also be met online.
 Regent’s master of arts in pastoral counseling is only 30 credits.
 All courses are taught from a Christian worldview.

 • Location: Virginia Beach, Virginia